fatihbeyhan/DataSharing/README.md

 Please, read the scripts to get a better understanding of methods for better results.

 ***
-Scripts for further algorithms will be uploaded soon.
+Scripts for Bi-LSTM and BERT will be uploaded soon.
 ***